Philippine Independent Church: Ecumenism, factionalism, and schism into offshoot Aglipayan sects

 Ga's faction subsequently got their name registered separately in the SEC.
-The IFI later responded by asking the Court to prevent the faction from using the name "Iglesia Catolica Filipina Independiente", an exact same name in one of the former's SEC-registered legally recognized alternative names.
+The IFI later responded by asking a Manila Court to prevent the faction from using the name "Iglesia Catolica Filipina Independiente", an exact same name in one of the former's SEC-registered legally recognized alternative names.
 The SEC reviewed and later revoked the certificate of incorporation of the ICFI and ordered to change its name to avoid confusion with the IFI and all of its dioceses, who had registered the "Iglesia Catolica Filipina Independiente" name first, years before Ga's faction, therefore deemed the rightful owner of the name.

-The ICFI/PICC appealed and the case reached the Supreme Court.
-However, because of technicalities, the latter ruled to close and terminate the case.
-Eventually, in a compromise agreement to avoid further conflict with the IFI, the ICFI/PICC and its chapters/dioceses registered once again in the SEC in a different name in 2014, albeit only with a slight modification and variation from the previous one; as well as with their Visayas archdiocese correspondingly changing their diocesan name in the SEC to "Eastern Visayas Independent Catholic Church" (EVICC), headed by their metropolitan archbishop Valiant O. Dayagbil, a former IFI priest himself.
-Ultimately later, in 2019, the entire group has since been formally known as the "International Conference of Philippine Independent Catholic Churches of Jesus Christ", which has been in concordat with the Anglican Church in North America (ACNA), a non-member province of the Anglican Communion, since 2020.
+The ICFI/PICC subsequently continued as a separate organization and appealed the case to the Supreme Court.
+Eventually, pursuant to a compromise agreement, the ICFI/PICC and its chapters/dioceses registered under a different name in 2014, with only a slight modification and variation from the previous names.
+Their Visayas archdiocese also correspondingly changed its diocesan name to "Eastern Visayas Independent Catholic Church" (EVICC), headed by their metropolitan archbishop Valiant O. Dayagbil, a former IFI priest himself.
+The Supreme Court later discussed the historical division involving Ga's faction and the subsequent organization of the "Iglesia Catolica Filipina Independiente" (ICFI) or Philippine Independent Catholic Church (PICC) in the case Philippine Independent Church v.
+Bishop Martin Basañes, G.R.
+No. 220220, August 15, 2018.
+Ultimately, in 2019, the entire group became formally known as the "International Conference of Philippine Independent Catholic Churches of Jesus Christ", which has been in concordat with the Anglican Church in North America (ACNA), a non-member province of the Anglican Communion, since 2020.

 In the latter half of the 1990s, Ga voluntarily reconciled with the IFI, which led to the signing of a memorandum of agreement that paved the way for the mass return of a fair number of congregation and clergy in the Ilocos Norte and Cotabato areas.
 However, Armando de la Cruz, who was already the ICFI/PICC's duly elected supreme metropolitan archbishop, was adamant on the reunification.
 Unlike the IFI wherein the Supreme Bishop is only allowed to have a non-consecutive six-year term, Armando de la Cruz of the ICFI/PICC has a lifetime term as supreme metropolitan archbishop.
 Ga's return to the IFI resulted in another breakaway group from the ICFI/PICC that was established in 1995 under the name "Aglipayan Christian Church Inc. (Legion of Mary)", which is based in Davao City.

 In 1995, the concordat of full communion between the IFI and the Church of Sweden was signed.
 On February 17, 1997, the IFI also signed a concordat of full communion with the then newly-autonomous Episcopal Church in the Philippines (ECP).